eszter-pai/Python-Project-pillow-tesseract-and-opencv/README.md

 - use PIL to composite images together into contact sheets.

 Each page of the newspapers is saved as a single PNG image in a file called images.zip.
 These newspapers are in english, and contain a variety of stories, advertisements and images.
-The follwoing is the expect output of the search for the string 'Mark'
+The follwoing is the expect output of the search for the string 'Mark'<p>

 ![This is an image](expected_large_project.png)